Zephyrus G15 EndeavourOS compatibility

 Connecting an external display to the Zephyrus G15

 I am not really planing to connect the laptop to an external display but you never know so I decided to test this feature.
 I’ve ordered an USB C to DP cable from amazon and as expected, EndeavourOS quickly powered the second display which is an ultrawide 1440p panel.
 I’ve done a few minor adjustments but nothing different that I wouldn’t do on a desktop.
-Everything run flawless and if I had to, I could use the laptop with the lid closed as a desktop replacement.
-Because of the beautiful NVIDIA RTX 3080, it’s definitely tempting.
+Everything run flawless and the NVIDIA RTX 3080 temperatures seemed to be quite a bit cooler then when running W10 Pro.

 - Graphics design